March 26, 2020

 If you need to use your own Thermometer, please observe the following protocol:

-- Wipe down the thermometer with an alcohol wipe before and after use, and always use a thermometer cover/filter.
+- Wipe down the thermometer with an alcohol wipe or other agency approved disinfectant before and after use, and always use a thermometer cover/filter.

 If you need to use your own Pulse-Ox machine, please observe the following protocol: